astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial1.rst

 (e.g., 'centrals' or 'satellites'), as well as the kind of feature supplied by the component model.

-For the sake of having something concrete to hold on to, let's now dive in and write down the source code for how to call the `HodModelFactory`.
+For the sake of concreteness, let's now dive in and write down the source code for how to call the `HodModelFactory`.

 .. _hod_factory_tutorial_zheng07_source_code: